Nexedi/re6stnet/docs/re6stnet.rst

             address MUST be a ipv4 address since as of now openvpn does not support ipv6 addresses.
             Proto should be either udp or tcp-client

--i, ``--interface`` `interface`
-            Give one interface name for each use of the argument.
-The interface will be used to detect other nodes on the local network.

---peers-db-refresh duration
-            Duration in seconds of the peers DB refresh interval.
-            Default : 3600  ( 1 hour )

 -l, ``--log`` `directory`
             Path to the directory used for log files.
 Will create one file